splunk/splunk-powershell-modularinput/Package/README/README.md

 ### Testing

-Trying to test these scripts to verify how they run in MIPoSh can be a bit tricky if you have to involve all of Splunk, so I added a --input parameter which will accept the path to an xml file with the stanza configuration.
+Trying to test these scripts to verify how they run in our Modular Input for PowerShell can be a bit tricky if you have to involve all of Splunk and the scheduling, so I added a --input parameter which will accept the path to an xml file with the stanza configuration.
 Normally Splunk would stream this XML to the modular input (and you can do that too).

-For example, if you take the [sample_input.xml](https://github.com/splunk/splunk-powershell-modularinput/blob/master/ModularPowerShell/sample_input.xml) and pass it's path to the Modular Input PowerShell.exe, you should see it set up and start to run the example script(s) on the specified schedule(s).
+For example, if you take the [sample_input.xml](https://github.com/splunk/splunk-powershell-modularinput/blob/master/Package/README/sample_input.xml) and pass it's path to the Modular Input PowerShell.exe, you should see it set up and start to run the example script(s) on the specified schedule(s).